YinnWong/bi-shared-docs/docs/analysis-services/instances/use-dynamic-management-views-dmvs-to-monitor-analysis-services.md

 ## Tools and permissions

 You can use any client application that supports MDX or DMX queries.
 In most cases, it's best to use SQL Server Management Studio.
-You must have server administrator permissions on the instance to query a DMV.
+It may require Analysis Services Administrative permission to run some DMVs.

 ### To run a DMV query from SQL Server Management Studio